BetonQuest/BetonQuest/docs/Documentation/Notification-Settings.md

 ```

 !!! warning
-    **A note about the custom.yml: This is a strange file.
-BetonQuest searches through all packages and just uses the first one it finds.
+    **A note about the `notifications` section: BetonQuest searches through all packages and just uses the first one it finds.
-    Therefore, you should probably create just one custom.yml with all your settings.
+    Therefore, you should probably create just one `notifications` section.
 We will improve this in BQ 2.0.**

 You can add any other [Notify IO setting](Notification-IO's-&-Categories.md#notify-ios) to the category like so: